Cigna Design System — Enterprise Healthcare

 Component categories.

-A sample of the component types built. abstracted for NDA compliance, representative of the actual scope.
+sample component types built. abstracted for NDA compliance, representative of the actual scope.

 Colors